containers/bootc/docs/src/bootc-install.md

 - kernel (and optionally initramfs)
 - root filesystem (xfs/ext4/btrfs etc.)

+The bootloader state is managed by the external [bootupd](https://github.com/coreos/bootupd/) project which abstracts over bootloader installs and upgrades.
+The invocation of `bootc install` will always run `bootupd` to handle bootloader installation to the target disk.
+The default expectation is that bootloader contents and install logic come from the container image in a `bootc` based system.

 The Linux kernel (and optionally initramfs) is embedded in the container image; the canonical location is `/usr/lib/modules/$kver/vmlinuz`, and the initramfs should be in `initramfs.img` in that directory.